genestack/user-tutorials/source/guide/using-genestack-import_include.rst

           The Upload file is a temporary file that is automatically created during the data importing process.
-          The only purpose of the Upload files is to temporarily store the data until your Genestack files are created and initialized correctly.
+          The only purpose of the Upload files is to temporarily store the data until the corresponding Genestack files are created and initialized correctly.
-          After that, the Upload files can be safely deleted, and no data will be lost.
+          It is Genestack files that will be further used in bioinformatic data analysis; that is why the platform periodically can remove the Upload files, but no data will be lost.
-          Upload files will be eventually removed by the platform.

 Data uploading from your computer is carried out in multiple streams to increase upload speed.
 Import from URLs is performed in the background, which means that even while these files